 The ongoing establishment of The Global Health Network's 'COVID-19 Working Groups' aims to address the discussion and gather consensus on the emerging COVID-19 research gaps across low-resource settings.
 This working group is set up to work around ways to enable discussions on Ethics and Community Engagement.

-Following this first meeting, suggested starting point from this first call is the joint creation of tools and resources to support researchers in LMICs.
+Over 200 researchers have joined this group.
 There are so many nations represented in this group that it would be incredibly useful and interesting.

 Here you are able to find all the working documents from the different WGs for you to comment on

-We look forward to hearing back from you and hope we can work together to support a strong and equitable global research response during this Pandemic
+If you are interested please register and we will be in touch!
+We look forward to hearing back from you and hope we can work together to support a strong and equitable global research response during this pandemic.